 When at the groceries store it’s easy to fall into the marketing of specific condiments for specific dishes but, it does’t have to be the case.
 You can DIY condiments at your home and create great flavor combinations.
-Most condiments are store in plastic pots, so buying in bulk is a great alternative.
+Most condiments are store in plastic pots, so is a great alternative.

 4. Buy local

 When you’re at the supermarket, you may think the produce aisle is a plastic free area at first glance but, if you stop and look closely, everything has stickers!
 A great way to avoid this is by getting your fresh produce at the farmers market.
 You can bring your own bag and and you'll be delighted to find everything sticker free!
 Plus, you'll be buying fruits and vegetables that are the freshest and all organic.

 Green cleaners are environmentally friendly because they are made with ingredients that are safe for the planet.
 Your skin is highly absorbent of whatever you put on it, that’s why organic and clean is always best.
 If you want green cleaners but you're also mindful of the plastic packaging, that will do the job.
 When you make the switch to natural cleaners you are making sure everything works in harmony with yourself and the environment, after all what goes around comes around.